US Dollar Coin (USDC) is a fully collateralized US Dollar stablecoin.

 USDC was built on top of the open source fiat stablecoin framework developed by Centre.
-At the moment, USDC is a digital token that runs on the [Ethereum blockchain], on the Algorand blockchain, and on the Solana blockchain.
+At the moment, USDC is a digital token that runs on the [Ethereum blockchain], on the Algorand blockchain, on the Solana blockchain, and on the Stellar blockchain.

 USDC was created late in 2018, but it is already the fastest growing full reserve and regulated US dollar stablecoin.
 You can monitor reports on USDC's reserve holdings by checking Centre's transparency page.

 Since the beginning, we at Circle envisioned a world where “everyday money” such as dollars, euros, yen, etc. could inherit the most powerful features of digital currencies like bitcoin: